aionnetwork/aion-docs/kernels/java/install-the-kernel.md

     cp ~/aion/mainnet/keystore/* ~/Documents/aion-keystore
     ```

     Make a copy of this `keystore` file and store it somewhere other than the computer you are installing the Java kernel on.
-Move onto Step 8.
+Move onto the last step.

     **On a Remote Machine over SSH**